-When you want to watch something on your smart tv, you can use a flash disk with content and connect to it via one of the USB ports, stream online via the internet or connect to a Blu-ray/DVD player.
-The other thing you can do is connect your smart tv to a wireless NAS drive.
+When you want to watch something on your smart TV, you can use a flash disk with your media and connect to it via one of the USB ports, stream online via the internet or connect to a Blu-ray/DVD player.
+The other thing you can do is connect your smart TV to a wireless NAS drive.

 There are several NAS drives in the market.
 For beginners, you can checkout the $293 Synology DS218+ NAS drive or the $269 QNAP TS-251B-2G-US 2 Bay Home/SOHO NAS.
 And if you are particularly looking for something designed for home entertainment experience, then the QNAP TS-251+ 2-Bay Next Gen Personal Cloud NAS is a good start.
 It has an HDMI port which you can directly connect to the TV and even a QNAP remote is included.

-The NAS drive should run a media software such as Plex or Kodi which outputs some sort of User Interface via HDMI to the TV in similar way your laptops does when you connect it to the TV.
+Whatever NAS drive you get, it should run a media software such as Plex or Kodi which outputs some sort of User Interface via HDMI to the TV in similar way your laptops does when you connect it to the TV.

 Some Smart TVs have Ethernet ports too.
 So it’s possible to connect the smart TV to the router via an Ethernet cable.
 It’s much faster option since you don’t have to deal with WiFi signal issues.

 So there you go; how to connect a NAS drive to Smart TV.
 If you have any other ways, let us know in the comments below;